THE VICTORY THAT OVERCOMES THE WORLD

 The Lord Jesus said, “Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you.”
 (Luke 10:19 NKJV).

-Fourth, by the reason of your spiritual union with Christ you have been raised up together with Christ and made to sit in the heavenly places in Christ Jesus, “far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.”
+Fourth, because of your spiritual union with Christ, you have been raised together with Christ and made to sit in the heavenly places in Christ Jesus, “far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.”
 (Eph.
 1:21 NKJV).

 Even though you are physically living and walking about in the world, you are spiritually operating from the heavenly realm, far above the god of this world.